Grey: Associations and symbolism

-In America and Europe, grey is one of the least popular colors; In a European survey, only one percent of men said it was their favorite color, and thirteen percent called it their least favorite color; the response from women was almost the same.
-According to color historian Eva Heller, "grey is too weak to be considered masculine, but too menacing to be considered a feminine color.
+In America and Europe, grey is one of the least popular colours; In a European survey, only one per cent of men said it was their favourite colour, and thirteen per cent called it their least favourite colour; the response from women was almost the same.
+According to one author, "grey is too weak to be considered masculine, but too menacing to be considered a feminine colour.
 It is neither warm nor cold, neither material or spiritual.
 With grey, nothing seems to be decided."
-It also denotes undefinedness, as in a grey area.
+It also denotes undefinedness and ambiguity, as in a grey area.

-Grey is the color most commonly associated in many cultures with the elderly and old age, because of the association with grey hair; it symbolizes the wisdom and dignity that come with experience and age.
+Grey is the colour most commonly associated in many cultures with the elderly and old age, because of the association with grey hair; it symbolises the wisdom and dignity that come with experience and age.
 The New York Times is sometimes called The Grey Lady because of its long history and esteemed position in American journalism.

-Grey is the color most often associated in Europe and America with modesty.
+Grey is the colour most often associated in Europe and America with modesty.